The 5 Best POS Systems For A Cashless Society: How To Accept Digital Payment Methods

 Perhaps one of the only negatives about Shopify POS is its offline mode is not super robust — you can’t process transactions if you’re offline.
 But if you have a stable internet connection or data plan, this shouldn’t be an issue.
 Read our Shopify POS review to learn more about this electronic selling powerhouse.

-- Restaurant-specific features
+- Restaurant-specific features and hardware

 - Multiple digital ordering and payment options